mohamedabotir/Po-Project/README.md

 - **Architecture Patterns:**
   - Domain-Driven Design (DDD)
   - Railway-Oriented Programming (ROP)
+  - Event Handlers
+  - MediatR
-  - Event Sourcing and CQRS
+- **Used Tools and Environment**
+   - Rider
+   - vs code for databas project and as mongo studio and as  sql server studio
+   - Linux Os
+   - Miro to create eventStorm
 ## Services Overview

 The system consists of the following microservices: